 Overview and Philosophy

 Social psychology is the study of how people think about, influence, and relate to others.
 Social psychology is an empirically-oriented field with a strong theoretical foundation, and the social psychology program at Iowa State University is grounded in both basic and applied research.
 The social faculty at Iowa State University are both nationally and internationally recognized for their contributions to the discipline in the areas of aggression and media influence, close relationships, culture and the self, eye-witness memory, attitudes and persuasion, self-fulfilling prophecies, and social judgment and comparison.
 Graduate students in the social psychology program learn the theoretical and conceptual bases of social psychology, acquire strong methodological and statistical skills, and develop critical skills in the areas of writing and teaching.
 Students acquire training in these areas through course work, empirical research, and through the social area’s colloquia series.
 Throughout their time in the program, students work closely with one or two social faculty on numerous research projects.
 The findings of these research projects are disseminated at conferences and in social psychological scholarly journals.
-The faculty and graduate students in the social psychology program at Iowa State University publish their work in the top journals in the field such as the Journal of Personality and Social Psychology, Psychological Science, Psychological Review, Psychological Bulletin, Journal of Experimental Social Psychology, and Personality and Social Psychology Bulletin, Health Psychology, JAMA Pediatrics (formerly Pediatrics), and Psychology And Law.
+The faculty and graduate students in the social psychology program at Iowa State University publish their work in the top journals in the field such as the Journal of Personality and Social Psychology, Psychological Science, Psychological Review, Psychological Bulletin, Journal of Experimental Social Psychology, Personality and Social Psychology Bulletin, Health Psychology, JAMA Pediatrics (formerly Pediatrics), and Psychology And Law.

 Areas of Concentration

 Reflecting our dual applied/basic psychology perspective, the faculty's interests concentrate on the following general topics: advertising and media effects; attitudes and persuasion; cultural psychology; human aggression; psychology and law; social cognition and social comparison; social support; the self; health psychology; leadership.